jamiewilbraham/azure-docs/articles/cognitive-services/authentication.md

 ## Authenticate with an authentication token

-Some Azure Cognitive Services accept, and in some cases require, an authentication token.
+Some Azure Cognitive Research Technologies accept, and in some cases require, an authentication token.
 Currently, these services support authentication tokens:

 * Text Translation API
 * Speech Services: Speech-to-text REST API